December 2021 - v1.1.3

 - One-on-one meetings with their direct manager from the RSE group leadership team

 - Participation in all RSE group meetings.
-As of August 2021 this includes:
+This includes:

 - One 90-minute RSE group meeting every other Wednesday